 Devine Competition Team

+For last year’s 2017 season, 90% of our group pieces earned a top placement and Kelli Devine-Woods, the team director, won three choreography awards.
 The 2016 competition season ended at Nationals where our team earned several 1st place national titles.
-Over 70% of our group pieces placed in the top 5 at Nationals.
+Over 70% of our group pieces placed in the Top 5 at Nationals.
 Kelli Devine-Woods was awarded one of only three choreography awards at Nationals.

 The aim of this team is beyond dance competitions.
 The larger goal is to enrich your character in ways that are essential for success in every aspect of life.
 The two Ds in our logo symbolize Devine Dancers.
 But for team members those Ds represent Discipline and Dedication.

 Research shows self-discipline is possibly the best predictor for long-term success.
 And a common misconception is that confidence can be given to people through compliments.
 However, confidence is developed through personal progress and measurable achievement (Kwang & Swann, 2010; Wigfield & Ecceles, 2002).
 This philosophy is at the heart of our Devine Team.
 Here is what you can expect from a team membership at Devine:

 - You will develop annual goals to give clear direction for your personal growth.